About Us ...

 click on

-Leon & Royan BarnettRoyan, my wife, and I have been married for over forty eight years.
+Leon & Royan BarnettRoyan, my wife, and I have been married for over fifty four years.
 We were both born in Long Beach, a beautiful place in those days, probably still is, only we left thirty five years ago and have never been back.

 I don’t exactly know why but like a lot of people of our generation we became anxious for a life of adventure.
 In late ’79, during the height of the housing market we sold out (at a tidy profit) and moved to the wild and pristine central coast of British Columbia.